expelledboy/texep/README.md

 ##### Structure

-Standard GitHub markdown `README.md` document within a folder named TEXEP-XXX.
+Standard GitHub markdown `README.md` document within a folder named `./texep/XXX`.
 Auxiliary files in support of the TEXEP can be included within the folder.
 Accomplanying GitHub issue which serves as a forum for discussion.

 - Meta (maintained in GitHub)
   - Title (<44 chars)